 Importers and distributors seeking to understand obligations

 A key compliance pathway is Module A – Internal Production Control, where manufacturers verify conformity internally and document every step.
+This is typically used for "Default" or uncategorized products.

 Products aligned with harmonized European standards (hENs) may benefit from Presumption of Conformity, simplifying the path to market.
 However, where standards remain incomplete, additional assessments and risk analyses are required.